aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-pie-charts-tutorial/_index.md

 ```

 ## Implementation Guide
-Now let's break down the process of adding and customizing a pie chart into manageable steps.
+Below is a step‑by‑step walkthrough that keeps the code exactly as the original library expects.

-### Initialize Presentation and Slide
+### Step 1: Initialize Presentation and Slide
-Start by setting up a new presentation and accessing the first slide.
-This is your canvas for creating charts:
 ```java
 import com.aspose.slides.*;